digidotcom/python-suitcase/docs/getting_started.rst

 Working With Streams
 --------------------

-In addition to being able to parse and pack messages, suitcase also includes helpers that make working with stream-based protocols (e.g. TCP, Serial Port, etc). much easier.
+In addition to being able to parse and pack messages, Suitcase also includes helpers that make working with stream-based protocols (e.g. TCP, Serial Port, etc.) much easier.
 See the API documentation for more details.